andykamp/body-tracker/README.md

     - [ ] see how many items it becomes
         - 6mb ish
     - [X] local script for querying the json fil
-        - [X] local script to query the local json file
+        - [X] local script to query the local json filen
         - [X] create a repl script that lets you query the json file
     -
     - store in redis-lab